mrjones2014/caniuse-rs/README.md

 If you have a Rust toolchain installed, you can install by running `cargo install caniuse-rs`.
 The installed binary is named `caniuse`.

-### Prebuilt Binaries
+### Pre-built Binaries

-Prebulit binaries are available from the [latest GitHub release](https://github.com/mrjones2014/caniuse-rs/releases).
+Pre-bulit binaries are available from the [latest GitHub release](https://github.com/mrjones2014/caniuse-rs/releases).
 Download the binary for your platform, rename it to `caniuse`, and put it somewhere on your `$PATH`.
 Then, you will need to make it executable by running `chmod +x path/to/caniuse`.
 When installing this way on MacOS, after attempting to run for the first time, you will need to open MacOS System Preferences -> Security & Privacy -> General tab, then